hanabi/hanabi.github.io/misc/rules.md

 This act turns over a face down Clock tile on the table back to face up.
 The player announces clearly that they are DISCARDING, then places a tile from his hand in the discard pile (separated away from the draw pile and face up).
 They then takes a new tile from the draw pile and adds it to his hand without looking at it.

-NOTE: This action cannot be performed in all the Clock tiles are face up on the table.
+NOTE: This action cannot be performed if all the Clock tiles are face up on the table.
 The player must perform a different action.

 #### 3. PLAYING A TILE